matiasbn/luckyseven-project-1/README.md

 This file can be used as a PRNG itself for various purposes, e.g. to generate Lucky7Numbers and insert them artificially through the insertCustomizedLucky7Number function of the Lucky7Ballot contract.

+## Testnet

+The project can be recently found deployed to Rinkeby testnet.

+You can get Rinkeby ETH from [The Rinkeby faucet](https://faucet.rinkeby.io/).

+Front end is deployed and working at IPFS in [this link](https://ipfs.infura.io/ipfs/QmXoKWUoE5f6dZK8st3a7QiLDB1E8sJ9y4p1QgSq8vSkjo/src/)

 ## Authors

 * **Matías Barrios**